-Connect and consult with peak bodies, diversity networks, aged care navigators (nationwide) and access and support workers (Victoria only) to keep up to date with current barriers facing special needs groups and any innovative program responses.
+Connect and consult with peak bodies, diversity networks and aged care organisations specialising in diversity, to keep up to date with current barriers facing special needs groups and any innovative program responses.

 The organisation has mapped consumer engagement points, where staff can collect service feedback, as well as recommended methods to successfully engage diverse consumers.